someengineering/resoto.com/blog/2022/11-18-tagging-as-a-treat/index.md

 ## Try to prevent the problem

 Once you know the most common mistakes it’s time to set up some automation.
-While the above process on resotoshell is already infinitely more comfortable than trying the same on AWS CLI it is more of an exploratory step than an end-all solution.
+While the above process on resotoshell is already infinitely more comfortable than trying the same on <abbr title="Amazon Web Services">AWS</abbr> CLI it is more of an exploratory step than an end-all solution.
 Resoto allows you to [define and schedule custom jobs](/docs/reference/cli/action-commands/jobs/add) to reduce this kind of toil work even more:

 ```bash title="create a job with the id 'repair_tags' that executes after the 'collect_done' event and runs the command to add a new tag to resources"
 > jobs add --id repair_tags --wait-for-event collect_done: search is(aws_ec2_volume) or is(aws_s3_bucket) and tags.CostCenter != null | tag update costcenter {tags.CostCenter}